| BEIR VI Summary The Health Effects Of Exposure to Indoor Radon

 18,900 13,300 Never-smokers 11,000 2,900 2,100

-aAssuming 95% of all lung cancers among males occurs among ever-smokers; 90%
+aAssuming 95% of all lung cancers among males occurs among ever-smokers; 90% of lung cancers among females occurs among ever-smokers. bEstimates based on

 applying a smoking adjustment to the risk models, multiplying the baseline estimated